engineblock/engineblock/docs/dev_activity_internals.md

 3. Instrument said inputs and actions for metrics.
 4. Control the per-thread unit of work around longer-running, tighter iterations

 Motors lifetimes are not per-cycle.
-Motors can hang around in an activity executor, be stopped, started, etc. They keep the same input and action assignments that they were assembled with
+Motors can hang around in an activity executor, be stopped, started, etc. They keep the same input and action assignments that they were assembled with initially.
+You can think of motors as event pumps which are meant to keep running while there is data available.
+They aren't meant to cycle once for a lightweight task.

 While it is possible to implement your own Motors, this will almost never be necessary.